vsmart-06/stemist-hacks/README.md

 cd api
 ```

-- **Optional**: If you would like to use a python virtual environment for the next step, run the following commands:
+- **Optional:** If you would like to use a Python virtual environment for the next step, run the following commands:

     - Windows: